GSTT-CSC/gstt-csc.github.io/_projects/autosegct.md

 patient-pathway:
 training-data: Gold standard dual-labelled CT's and structure sets of patients treated historically at Guy's Cancer Centre.
 errors:  N/A
-goals:  Provide an application that can integrate the
+goals:  Provide an application that can clinically deploy all locally developed nnUNEt segmentation models successfully into the radiotherapy treatment planning pathway.
-success-criteria: Improvement in diagnostic accuracy and speed.
-Increased identification of intermediate risk patients alerting the PERT.
+success-criteria: Reduction in time spent contour by Radiation oncologists.
+Improves consistency in contouring OAR's.
+Increased accuracy of OAR contours.
 ---

 <b>Clinical lead</b>: Christopher Thomas, Teresa Guerrero Urbano